Technologies (updated

 camcorders have an inbuilt DV-In socket as well as the standard DV-Out.
 DV-In

-enabled camcorders, such as the wonderful SONY
+enabled camcorders, such as the SONY

 DCR TRV 900 and its replacement, the SONY